Darren Stein: 2009–2015

 In 2010, Stein produced All About Evil, a horror comedy starring Natasha Lyonne, Thomas Dekker, Cassandra Peterson, Noah Segan, and Jack Donner.
 The film is written and directed by Joshua Grannell (also known as the drag queen Peaches Christ).
 All About Evil premiered at the San Francisco International Film Festival.
 It was released on Blu-Ray through Severin in 2022.

 Stein wrote the book for Jawbreaker the Musical, with music and lyrics by Jeff Thomson and Jordan Mann.
 The stage musical had a one-night showing on July 29, 2010, in Los Angeles, featuring Jenna Leigh Green, Eden Espinosa, Shoshana Bean, and Megan Hilty.
 The show also had a reading in New York City featuring Elizabeth Gillies, Jojo, and Diana Degarmo.

 Stein directed and produced the 2013 film G.B.F.
 (Gay Best Friend), a teen comedy starring Michael J. Willett, Paul Iacono, Sasha Pieterse, Andrea Bowen, Xosha Roquemore, Molly Tarlov, Evanna Lynch, Joanna "JoJo" Levesque, and Megan Mullally.
 The film premiered at the 2013 Tribeca Film Festival and was released theatrically on January 17, 2014, by Vertical Entertainment.
 G.B.F. focuses on closeted gay high school students Tanner and Brent.
-When Tanner is outed, he is picked up by the cool girls and begins to surpass still-closeted Brent in popularity.'
+When Tanner is outed, he is picked up by the cool girls and begins to surpass still-closeted Brent in popularity.

 Stein's 2013 fashion film for Alexander Wang was voted one of the "Top Ten Fashion Films of the Season" by Business of Fashion.

 Stein was the writer of Seeds of Yesterday (2015), based on the book by V.C.
 Andrews for Lifetime starring Sammi Hanratty, James Maslow, Jason Lewis, and Rachel Carpani.
 It was directed by Shawn Ku.

 2016–present

-Stein has appeared as a guest judge on five seasons of The Boulet Brothers’ Dragula.
+Stein has appeared as a guest judge on six seasons of The Boulet Brothers’ Dragula.

 He has directed music videos for Deap Vally (featuring Trixie Mattel), The Haunt (featuring Vander Von Odd), and '90s electropop band Dirty Sanchez.